 Clearing the Room

-Once my son’s computer transferred to our home-office and up and running then the rest of his office equipment, TV and everything else in his bedroom was all carefully boxed-up for temporary storage in our dining room downstairs.
+Once my son’s computer transferred to our home office and was up and running, then the rest of his office equipment, TV and everything else in his bedroom was all carefully boxed-up for temporary storage in our dining room downstairs.

 Then (apart from the built in furniture) I unscrewed, unhooked and removed all the fixtures and fittings from the room, including the mirror, wall clock, pictures and window blinds.

 Where fittings had been screwed to the wall, I placed a nail in each hole so that when I paint and decorate the room the holes don’t get lost; so that when it comes to rehanging a fixture I know exactly where the hole is and don’t end up having to drill a new one.

 Having ordered everything I would need, and having made all the preparation and planning, including clearing the room, I was ready to make a start.

 The order of progress would predominantly be the messy jobs first, followed by the painting and decorating and finishing with the fixtures and fittings, as detailed below:

 - Remove old skirting board.